Kiimby/Kiimby/README.md

 Hi, I'm Kimberly but you can call me Kimby

-I am a Game Designer and 3D Artist
+I am a 3D Artist and gamedev.

 Based in Guatemala